carl-mahusai/mlops-exer-1/README.md

 for a local run, add ```--add-host=host.docker.internal:host-gateway``` and use "http://host.docker.internal:5001" for the tracking uri. this will connect to the mlflow setup running
 ```
-docker run -it --rm -p 9696:9696 -e RUN_ID=73b284d54f1d46d0a0ac09b058dc33a4 -e TRACKING_URI="http://host.docker.internal:5001" --add-host=host.docker.internal:host-gateway spam-prediction-service-mlflow:v1
+docker run -it --rm -p 9696:9696 -e RUN_ID=4dd828b74f45458f89436efc7eea1fde -e TRACKING_URI="http://host.docker.internal:5001" --add-host=host.docker.internal:host-gateway spam-prediction-service-mlflow:v1
 ```

-to test that the container can connect to your mlflow setup, run the following in the container
+to test that the blackbox container running locally can connect to your mlflow setup that's also running locally, run the following in the container
 ```
 curl http://host.docker.internal:5001
 ```